Personalized Two-sided Dose Interval: Methodology

 We conclude the section by presenting some methods for estimating nuisance functions $\mu^*$ and $e^*$.
 First, as assumed in Assumption \ref{(A4)}, the dose-probability curve $\mu^*$ has a hormetic form, so it is desirable to obtain an estimator of $\mu^*$ that maintains the same form.
 Some examples of estimation techniques are (semi-)parametric models with a quadratic term of the dose level, and carefully designed nonparametric methods such as multidimensional monotone Bayesian additive regression trees \citep{Hugh2022}.
 Second, the generalized propensity score $e^*$ is a conditional density due to the continuous nature of $A$, which is often regarded as a statistically more difficult object than the propensity score under discrete treatment.
 Again, one may use (semi-)parametric models to estimate the conditional density of $A$ given $\bX$ or nonparametric methods \citep{Li2008, Zhu2015, Schuster2020}.

-If nonparametric methods are used to estimate nuisance functions, we recommend using the cross-fitting procedure \citep{Schick1986, Victor2018} to avoid the potential risk of having non-diminishing bias of PDI estimators; see Section \ref{sec:supp:CF} of the Supplementary Material for details.
-Additionally, the cross-fitting procedure helps characterize the excess risk of the estimated PDI; see the next section for details.
-However, in practice, nonparametrically estimated nuisance functions can be unstable due to limited sample size and may yield little or no improvement compared to well-designed parametric methods.
-For this reason, in the simulation and warfarin application, we utilized parametrically estimated nuisance functions.
+The nuisance functions can also be estimated nonparametrically, but this requires a more careful estimation procedure.
+Suppose nonparametric methods are naively used to estimate the nuisance functions by utilizing the entire dataset, denoted as $\mathcal{D}=\{1,\ldots,N\}$, to (i) estimate the nuisance functions and (ii) estimate the PDI by solving the ERM, using the nuisance functions estimated in step (i).
+In this setup, each observation is used twice---once in step (i) and again in step (ii).
+Unfortunately, this ``double-dipping'' approach can lead to inconsistent PDI estimates unless the nuisance functions are estimated within function spaces of well-controlled complexity, such as the Donsker class or the Vapnik-Chervonenkis class.

+To address this issue, we recommend using the cross-fitting procedure \citep{Schick1986, Victor2018}, which mitigates the risk of non-diminishing bias in PDI estimators.
+The cross-fitting procedure consists of the following steps: First, split the dataset $\mathcal{D}$ into non-overlapping split samples $\{ \mathcal{D}_1,\ldots,\mathcal{D}_S \}$; second, use a subset of data to estimate the nuisance functions; and third, use the remaining subsample to solve the ERM for estimating the PDI.
+Algorithm \ref{alg-CF} below summarizes the cross-fitting procedure.
+While any finite value of $S$ can be used in principle, one can select $S=2$ for simplicity and computational efficiency by following \citet{Bach2024}.